chrisrickard/posts/201401022142_automate_your_dev_box.md

-Automating the setup and configuration of your development You free yourself from the fear of a reinstall and laugh in the face of danger.
+Automating the setup and configuration of your development is liberating.
+You free yourself from the fear of a reinstall and laugh in the face of danger.
 "Mwuhaha!" you say to that towering beast known as Harddrivius-Failurius.
-Some people report a new found swagger in their walk.
+Some people even report a new found swagger in their walk.

 The looming upgrade of my Macbook Pro, along with the first employee starting at [inoutput](http://inoutput.io) (the software company I run with the handsome James Cole),  were the catalysts that sent me on the search for automation.
 I am pretty late to the game here, but happy I discovered the game at all.